 – OVERALL –

-There are very few resorts that you want to visit in every season and The Khyber Himalayan Resort & Spa is one among them.
+There are very few resorts that you want to visit in every season and The Khyber Himalayan Resort & Spa is one of them.
 To sum up in just one sentence —

 The Khyber Himalayan Resort & Spa is an unspoiled retreat for conscious escapism.